-It’s a single line script about Two people falling in love and marrying in a traditional way.
+It’s a single-line script about Two people falling in love and traditionally marrying.
 They stretched for over 2 hours without any serious conflict.
 Prakash Raj is the only character that is serious about his profession.
 However, every major character ridicules him for that reason.
 Nithiin never works in his office anywhere in the film.
 Raashi Khanna does normal day jobs but lives a lavish life.
-Most men in Nithiin’s family sit in their home whole day doing nothing.
-While the film preaches too much about the traditions, there are several awkward scenes such as explaining the importance of marriage using whiskey, soda and ice cubes.
+Most men in Nithiin’s family sit in their home the whole day doing nothing.
+While the film preaches too much about the traditions, there are several awkward scenes such as explaining the importance of marriage using whiskey, soda, and ice cubes.
 These scenes didn’t help the theme of the film but rather spoiled it.
-The narration follows regular old school methods of forcing scenes into the script.
-Moreover, the forced comedy with themes such as fat shaming is another problem with the film.
+The narration follows regular old-school methods of forcing scenes into the script.
+Moreover, the forced comedy with themes such as fat-shaming is another problem with the film.

 The climax is the most ridiculous part of the story.
 The Bommarillu climax might have influenced the makers to come up with another confession climax.
 They forced a conflict into the story to make the climax interesting but the drama didn’t work.
 The confusion between premarital agreement and divorce papers comes as a shocker.
 The filmmakers could have done a little research before coming up with a fabricated script.
 There could be a lot of things going wrong in traditional marriages, but the writers seem to have no knowledge of traditional marriages happening in villages.
 Srinivasa Kalyanam is just a fabricated script with a lot of outdated ideas.

-Nithiin is good in subtle emotional scenes but he seems too dull in majority of the film as if he is carrying the Earth.
-Raashi Khanna smiles, blushes and cries without involving too much into the film.
+Nithiin is good in subtle emotional scenes but he seems too dull for the majority of the film as if he is carrying the Earth.
+Raashi Khanna smiles, blushes and cries without involving too much in the film.
 She doesn’t have much scope to perform.
-The chemistry between the lead pair is somewhere between close friends and arranged marriage couple.
+The chemistry between the lead pair is somewhere between close friends and arranged marriage couples.
 They don’t look like lovers anywhere in the film.
 Nandita Sweta is just a filler without a life of her own.
 Her role is a stereotypical ‘maradalu’ dreaming to marry her ‘bava’ someday.
 But her performance is good within a limited scope.

-Srinivasa Kalyanam is poorly written and poorly made film with a star cast and good production values.
+Srinivasa Kalyanam is a poorly written and poorly made film with a star cast and good production values.
 You can watch it for its family drama and cultural aspects.
-There is nothing interesting or impressive about the film.
-Overall, it’s another out of the mill preachy drama that tries to sell on Bommarillu formula.
+Nothing is interesting or impressive about the film.
+Overall, it’s another out-of-the-mill preachy drama that tries to sell on Bommarillu formula.